 Taking ketoconazole with solifenacin can increase the amount of solifenacin in your body.
 This may lead to more side effects.
 Your dosage of solifenacin shouldn’t be higher than 5 mg per day if you’re also taking ketoconazole.

 Disclaimer: Our goal is to provide you with the most relevant and current information.
 However, because drugs interact differently in each person, we cannot guarantee that this information includes all possible interactions.
 This information is not a substitute for medical advice.
 Always speak with your healthcare provider about possible interactions with all prescription drugs, vitamins, herbs and supplements, and over-the-counter drugs that you are taking.

 This drug can cause a severe allergic reaction.
 Symptoms can include:

 - swelling of your face, lips, throat, or tongue

 Call 911 or go to the nearest emergency room if you develop these symptoms.

 Don’t take this drug again if you’ve ever had an allergic reaction to it.
 Taking it again could be fatal (cause death).

 Alcohol interaction warning

 The use of drinks that contain alcohol can make your bladder symptoms worse.
-This means that solifenacin may not work as well.
 If you drink alcohol, talk to your doctor.